tearust/gluon-docs/Design/Key_management_design.md

 end note

 TeaLayer1 -> GluonLayer2: Execute transfer task
-GluonLayer2 -> OldAliceGluonApp: Push notification
-OldAliceGluonApp -> GluonLayer2: Query
-GluonLayer2 -> OldAliceGluonApp: Notify Alice that you have a new phone asking to transfer p1 from the current phone NewAliceGluonApp -> Alice: Show the QR code of nonce Alice -> OldAliceGluonApp: Scan the QR code on New Phone screen, the nonce enter old phone.
+OldAliceGluonApp -> GluonLayer2: Alice start old app and old app contact to backend Query GluonLayer2 -> OldAliceGluonApp: Notify Alice that you have a new phone asking to transfer p1 from the current phone NewAliceGluonApp -> Alice: Show the QR code of nonce Alice -> OldAliceGluonApp: Scan the QR code on New Phone screen, the nonce enter old phone.